The Porticoes of Bologna: a stroll through history

 In 2021, UNESCO listed 12 of the most significant sections of the Porticoes of Bologna as a World Heritage Site, recognising them as an identifying element of the city of Bologna.

-Piazza Santo Stefano, among the most beautiful squares in the city, is an explosion of porticoes.
-From this symbolic place in Bologna, you can walk along the elegant porticoes of Via Santo Stefano to Piazza Santo Stefano on one side and the Palazzo della Mercanzia, overlooking Piazza della Mercanzia on the other.
-Among cafes and restaurants, you can admire the different styles of Bologna's porticoes, from the Middle Ages to the late 19th century.
+Piazza Santo Stefano, one of the most beautiful in the city, is a triumph of porticoes.
+From this symbolic place in Bologna, walking along Via Santo Stefano itself, you can stroll among the elegant porticoes to Piazza Santo Stefano on one side and the Palazzo della Mercanzia, overlooking the piazza of the same name, on the other.
+Between the cafés and restaurants, here you can marvel at the different styles of Bologna porticoes, from the Middle Ages to the late 19th century.

-From Piazza della Mercanzia, you can continue your journey through time along Via Zamboni, admiring the neoclassical style of Palazzo Malvasia, the late Renaissance porticoes of Palazzo Magnani and the Doric columns of the portico of Palazzo Malvezzi.
-Equally fascinating is the section of the Via Galliera porticoes.
+From Piazza della Mercanzia you can head down Via Zamboni and continue your journey through time, admiring the neoclassical style of Palazzo Malvasia in successive steps, the late Renaissance porticoes of Palazzo Magnani and the Doric arches of the portico of Palazzo Malvezzi.
+The same goes for the section of the Via Galliera porticoes.

-The Santa Maria dei Servi basilica boasts the widest portico in Bologna, built around 1300 to accommodate citizens who could not attend religious rites because they had not been baptised.
+The portico of the Basilica of Santa Maria dei Servi is the largest portico in the city, built around 1300 to accommodate citizens who could not attend religious ceremonies because they had not yet received the sacrament of baptism.

-After admiring the widest portico, you have to check out the narrowest one, in the Saragozza district of Bologna, just 95 centimetres wide.
+After seeing the wider portico, you have to rush to admire the narrower one, in the Zaragoza district of Bologna, just 95 centimetres wide.

-Just a stone's throw away you will find the porticoed street of Santa Caterina, a rare and precious testimony to the architecture of the popular areas in the Middle Ages.
+A stone's throw away is also the porticoed street of Santa Caterina, a rare and precious testimony to the architecture of popular areas in the Middle Ages.

-The porticoes of Piazza Cavour and Via Farini will leave you awestruck as you stare up, admiring the decorations dating back to the late 19th century.
-Meanwhile, the nearby Portico of Pavaglione will leave you speechless: it is considered the portico of Bologna, a majestic example of a Bologna portico that includes sections belonging to several palazzi.
+The porticoes of Piazza Cavour and Via Farini will make you hold your head upwards to admire the decorations dating back to the end of the 19th century, while the nearby Pavaglione portico will leave you speechless: it is considered "the" portico of Bologna, a majestic example of a Bolognese architecture that includes sections belonging to different palazzi.

-In the Santo Stefano area, the district with the most monuments, museums and gardens in Bologna, be sure not to miss the Portico del Baraccano, a large vault built by the order of Giovanni II Bentivoglio.
+In the Santo Stefano area, the richest district of monuments, museums and gardens in Bologna, you have to pass through the Maraccano portico, a great vault built by order of Giovanni II Bentivoglio.

-The porticoes of Bologna even extend outside the historic centre.
+The porticoes of Bologna, however, do not stop at the historic centre.

-The longest portico in Bologna is the Portico of San Luca, which takes you along almost four kilometres of magnificence from Porta Saragozza up to the Sanctuary of the Madonna di San Luca, perched on Colle della Guardia.
+The longest in the city is the San Luca portico, which, from Porta Saragozza, accompanies you for almost four kilometres of magnificence to the Madonna di San Luca Sanctuary at the top of the Colle della Guardia.

-The Portico of Certosa di Bologna (the Carthusian Monastery of Bologna), connected to the Portico of San Luca, dates back to the Napoleonic period and is a rare example of a sepulchral portico from modern times.
+The portico of the Certosa di Bologna, connected to that of San Luca, dates back to the Napoleonic period, and is still one of the rare examples of a modern-day sepulchral portico.